 - capacity and training solutions that address the high cost and limited access to skilled workers

-- technology solutions that improve or expand existing infrastructure
+- technology solutions that enhance or expand existing infrastructure

-- innovative approaches to materials, including development, shipping, and/or storing
+- innovative approaches to materials handling, shipping, and storing

 - alternative methods for financing land development and construction

 Let’s find a solution that will benefit everyone in northern and remote communities.

 Reduce time, cost, and risk to access required materials for housing in remote communities

 Demonstrate impact on building or maintaining appropriate housing supply